netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 3) GENERATE "Pristine_Text" (more exact concept definition - in fewer letters than the original).

-That is the innovation of SIMPLE_WORDS, as a result of LEXICAL_SCIENCE.
+Resulting in SIMPLE_WORDS, to describe complex concepts - thanks to LEXICAL_SCIENCE.

 ___

 ### 6) THE INNOVATION:

 > LEXSCI does not describe language, like lexicology.

+It redesigns language from the perspective of "Agent-First".

-It redesigns language, as an optimized AI input for human comprehension and simple_word accessibility.
+ALPHABITZ - is an optimized AI input, for extra human/AI comprehension, with simple_word accessibility.

 ___